floooh/fips/site/p030_troubleshooting.md

 > _
 {% endhighlight %}

 './fips diag fips' simply checks whether fips itself is up-to-date.
-If it is not, simply run a 'git pull' from within the fips directory to get the latest version.
+If not, simply run a 'git pull' from within the fips directory to get the latest version.